Zawaya: Later history

 Following this defeat, the Zawaya lost all temporal power and again became strictly tributary to the Hassān, and were parceled out among the Hassān groups.

 They had to provide milk from their herds to the Hassān warriors and provide them with saddles.
 They had to let the Hassān take the first bucket of water from their wells, and had to feed and shelter Hassān women in time of need.
 This seems to have been a return to their condition before the revolt started.

-Many of the Zawaya continued their religious studies after puberty, while others engaged in commerce, agriculture, livestock management or hired out their labor where the work was consist with their religious practices.
+Many of the Zawaya continued their religious studies after puberty, while others engaged in commerce, agriculture, livestock management or hired out their labor where the work was consisting with their religious practices.
 The Zawaya were required to educate the Ḥassanī children.
 Although subject to the Hassān, their religious influence on their Arab masters grew.

 The economic and political structure of the region changed as contact with Europeans increased.
 Slaves were increasingly used to mine salt and cultivate crops in the oases rather than as trade goods.
 The French continued to expand the gum trade, particularly after 1815.
 This brought increased prosperity to the Hassāni of Ida Aish, who controlled the trade to Bakel on the Senega River, and took some of the profits that the Zawaya had traditionally made from collecting and selling gum.
 However, a clerical leader managed to establish an alternative gum market at Medine, further upstream, competing with the Hassāni.